Beyond Grid-Locked Voxels: Neural Response Functions for Continuous Brain Encoding: Results

-In addition, we observed that fWRF achieves unusually high semantic-level scores, in some cases even surpassing reconstructions from measured fMRI.
-We attribute this to decoder bias: fWRF outputs, while less neurally accurate, may align more closely with the pretrained decoder’s distribution, inflating semantic metrics.
+Next, we evaluate NRF in the full-data setting($\sim$9k training images).
+Quantitative results, summarized in Table ~\ref{tab:results}, show that NRF outperforms baselines on voxel-wise prediction metrics while achieving comparable performance on semantic-level evaluations.
+In addition, we observed that some baselines, such as fWRF, achieve unusually high semantic-level scores, in some cases even surpassing reconstructions from measured fMRI.
+We attribute this to decoder bias: fWRF outputs, while less neurally accurate, may align more closely with the pretrained decoder’s distribution, thereby inflating semantic metrics.
 These results indicate that semantic-level metrics should be interpreted as a coarse indication of reconstruction quality rather than a strict basis for comparing encoding models.
+Further discussion regarding these metrics is included in Appendix~\ref{app:eval}.

+Figure~\ref{fig:recon} provides a qualitative assessment via image reconstructions; the decoded images capture low-level visual features and high-level semantic categories with high fidelity to the ground truth.
+These results demonstrate that NRF maintains high voxel-level accuracy while also preserving semantic information, confirming its effectiveness across both limited and full data regimes.
+Appendix~\ref{app:single} presents detailed per-subject results along with the voxel-wise accuracy distributions, and Appendix~\ref{app:stat} reports the statistical significance analyses.